CAMARADES (Collaborative Approach to Meta-Analysis and Review of Animal Data from Experimental Studies)

 Animals can be used to improve our understanding of a disease and to test the effectiveness of novel treatments.
 However translating findings from animal studies to humans in a clinical setting has not always been straightforward.
 CAMARADES has pioneered the use of preclinical systematic review and meta-analysis to investigate translational failure.

-The interests of CAMARADES range from identifying potential sources of bias in animal work; developing recommendations for improvements in the design and reporting of animal studies; developing preclinical meta-analysis methodology; through to the selection of candidate stroke drugs for clinical trial.
+The interests of CAMARADES range from identifying potential sources of bias in animal work; developing recommendations for improvements in the design and reporting of animal studies; developing preclinical meta-analysis methodology including the introduction of automated techniques to accelerate the systematic review process; through to the selection of candidate drugs for clinical trial.

 CAMARADES currently have five global national co-ordinating centres: University of Edinburgh (United Kingdom), University of Tasmania (Australia), Radboud University Nijmegen Medical Centre (The Netherlands), University of California San Francisco (USA) and Ottawa Hospital Research Institute (Canada).